rik2803/bb-aws-utils/lib/README.md

 At the end of the function, if everything was successful, a script `artifacts/MAVEN_CURRENT_VERSION` is created for use in the next steps (a deploy step, for example).

-The version of the release and the version of the next snapshot is determined like this:
+The version of the release and the version of the next snapshot are determined like this:

-* The current version is `M.m.p-SNAPSHOT`
+* Given the current version in `pom.xml` is `M.m.p-SNAPSHOT`
-* The last commit message contains the string defined in the environment variable `MAVEN_MINOR_BUMP_STRING` (default value is `bump_minor_version`)
+* If the last commit message contains the string defined in the environment variable `MAVEN_MINOR_BUMP_STRING` (default value is `bump_minor_version`)
   * The release version becomes `M.m+1.0`
   * The new snapshot version becomes `M.m+1.1-SNAPSHOT`
-* The last commit message **does not** contain the bump string
+* If the last commit message **does not** contain the bump string
   * The release version becomes `M.m.p`
   * The new snapshot version becomes `M.m.p+1-SNAPSHOT`

-### Get the current version
+### Determine the *current* version

-The function `maven_get_current_version` sets the environment variable `MAVEN_CURRENT_VERSION`.
-That variable van be used to pass to steps that require the version string.
+The function `maven_get_current-version` will set the required environment variables, if possible, and will fail the deploy if an error occurs.
+The function should be called explicitely in the pipeline.

+* `MAVEN_CURRENT_RELEASE_VERSION`: The release version that was build by this pipeline run.
+* `MAVEN_CURRENT_SNAPSHOT_VERSION`: The snapshot version that was prepared by this pipeline run.

+In a CI/CD setup, where no _human intervention_ should be required, all steps have to be designed to run automatically and without providing input to the pipeline (OK, a push of a button to start a production deploy is the only exception).

+Every step of the build pipeline runs on a given commit.
+The `pom.xml` file of that commit contains a snapshot version, the new (release and snapshot) versions are calculated as part of the build and passed to _Maven_ on the commandline.

+Since the deploys are in different steps of the pipeline (you should be able to re-run these steps in case of a failure without having to re-build), there should be a way to pass the version to deploy from the build step to the deploy steps.

+How can this be accomplished?

+#### Using _BitBucket_ artifacts

+A file is created during the build phase.
+This file contains shell commands to set environment variables that contain the release and snapshot version.
+During the deploy phase, this file can be sources and the variables can be used to trigger the deploy of the desired version.

+All good so far, but there is a _but_. _BitBucket_ only keeps artifacts for 7 days.
+Starting a deploy mare than seven days after the build will cause the version not to be available.

+There should be a fall-back options if this occurs.

+#### Using a repository variables

+When the artifact is not available, the repository variable `MAVEN_CURRENT_RELEASE_VERSION` will be used.
+If the variable does not exist, the deploy will fail with a clear message.

+#### *TODO* Store the information in a DynamoDB table

+This could serve as an alternative for the repository variable workaround, and offers a stable and seamless solution for the problem.

+The table will have the commit hash as the partition key and the project name as the sort key, and will store this during the build, together with:

+* Release version
+* Snapshot version
+* Metadata (optional)
+  * Build date
+  * Deploy information
+  * ...

+When deploying, the record is retrieved using commit hash and project name.

 ## The `aws` module